Every Quentin Tarantino Film Ranked

 Watch it on Netflix

 1.Pulp Fiction | 1994

-It shouldn’t be a surprise for the fans to guess what tops the ranked list of Quentin Tarantino films.
+It shouldn’t be a surprise for the fans to guess what tops the list of Quentin Tarantino films, ranked.
 His 2nd film Pulp Fiction changed everything.
 It marked the beginning of Tarantino-esque in the truest sense.
 It has put QT on the map as an important American filmmaker.
 So, what is Pulp Fiction about?
-It, sure, is tough to write a description for Pulp Fiction.
+It sure is tough to describe Pulp Fiction.
 It is also unfair to do so.
 As the opening note of the film defines ‘Pulp’, the film is indeed a shapeless mass of matter and it must be consumed as one.

-How much does dialogues way in when you are judging a movie?
+How much do dialogues weigh in when you are judging a movie?
 Pulp Fiction is a film driven by dialogues and incessant talking.
-There are not just great scenes which also happen to have amazing dialogues, these, in fact, are scenes created so that the people in it can talk about things irrelevant to what the scene is leading to.
+There are not just great scenes which also happen to have amazing dialogues, these are scenes created so that the people in it can talk about things irrelevant to what the scene is leading to.

 It’s a talkative movie by the most talkative film director.
 When Jules and Vincent are driving to Brett’s to get the briefcase, the conversation about the metric system and the mayonnaise on fries is the driving force of the scene.
 It doesn’t have anything to do with the violence that follows, but it is subtly part of the dialogues which happens in the middle of the violence.

 Tarantino gets his hitmen to talk about normal things such as the foot massage or how American food joints function outside of America.
 It is a great character introduction in itself and has a backstory to it without giving any details.
 Pulp Fiction is a masterclass in screenwriting, that breaks some obvious rules to create new important ones.